 The Cyber-Security thematic area aims to train new "security engineers", that is, professionals competent in the protection of systems, software and networks.
-In this field, which now has a strategic importance both nationally and internationally, some of the most requested profiles are the following: the Security Administrator which has the task of making operational the technological security solutions; the Security Architect - who thanks to his modelling skills, draws the security measures and policies adopted by the organization; the Security Engineer - who has a technical and modelling baggage, is responsible for monitoring systems and proposing solutions related to incident response; the Security Analyst - which has process analysis skills and is in charge of assessing vulnerabilities that may affect networks, equipment, applications and services proposing solutions and practical solutions.
+In this field. which now has а strategic both importance and nationally internationally, of the some most requested profiles are the following: the Security Administrator - which has the task of making operational the technological security solutions; the Security Architect - who thanks to his modelling skills, draws the security measures and policies adopted by the organization; the Security Engineer - who has a technical and modelling baggage, is responsible for monitoring systems and proposing solutions related to incident response; the Security Analyst - which has process analysis skills and is in charge of assessing vulnerabilities that may affect networks. equipment, services applications and proposing solutions and practical solutions.
 The subject is therefore complex and requires highly qualified professionals with specialist skills in systems engineering, software engineering and communication networks.